www.cpcalive.com

 * create executable environment safeguards.

-* include a Z80 assembler and debugger
+* include a Z80 assembler/debugger and a BASIC debugger

-management of files created with the compiler C PhrozenC
+management of files created with the C compiler PhrozenC

 II - Files recognized by the emulator